fipro78/osgi-jakartars/tutorials/cracin_your_osgi_application.md

 Even though the goal of this article is to automatically create an application container image with checkpoint data, it is a good idea to try to generate a checkpoint manually.
 This helps in finding and understanding possible issues early and be able to resolve them before the automation process.

 __*Note:*__
-Creating a checkpoint manually is only possible with the OpenJDK CRaC implementation.
+Creating a checkpoint manually is only possible with the OpenJDK CRaC implementation or the not yet officially released OpenJ9 CRaC support.
 And it is only available if you use a base image with a JDK, as there is no `jcmd` available in the JRE.

 Once the application in the container is ready,